Erling Haaland looking ominous as Andy Robertson returns for Liverpool - Premier League hits and misses

-Sky Sports' football writers assess the Premier League action from Saturday's games as Erling Haaland shines for Man City, Andy Robertson boosts Liverpool and Jarrad Branthwaite has a mixed afternoon in front of Gareth Southgate
+Sky Sports' football writers assess the Premier League action from Saturday's games as Erling Haaland shines for Man City, Andy Robertson boosts Liverpool, Jarrad Branthwaite has a mixed afternoon in front of Gareth Southgate, and Bruno Guimaraes stars again for Newcastle

 It is a measure of Erling Haaland's extraordinary productivity that his first goals in almost three months are enough to send him two clear at the top of the Premier League scoring charts.

-The striker had gone four games without one either side of his foot injury in December before Saturday's meeting with Everton.
-But his match-winning double ended his mini-drought, taking him to 16 for the season and making it 10 wins on the bounce for City.
+The striker had gone four games without scoring either side of his foot injury in December but his match-winning double against Everton on Saturday ended his mini-drought, taking him to 16 for the season and making it 10 wins on the bounce for City.

 Can anyone stop them?
 It seems increasingly unlikely now that the big Norwegian is hitting his stride again.
 "The finishing was amazing," said a smiling Pep Guardiola afterwards.